The Bachelorette (American TV series) season 16: Filming and development

 On June 17, 2020, it was announced that the season was scheduled to premiere in fall 2020 as COVID viral transmission cases had gradually started to decline.
 The following day, it was announced that production was rescheduled to July, with the show becoming the first non-scripted American television program to begin production since the start of the pandemic.
 Production decided to change into an alternative single location to a lockdown-styled theme at La Quinta Resort & Club in La Quinta, California, a format which is similar to Big Brother franchise.
 It began in early July where contestants and crew being isolated with a two-week quarantine period before filming and regular COVID-19 testing is required to have their temperature checked, being resulted all of the contestants and crew were tested negative.
 Contestants were to have tested positive from COVID-19 that is either a subject of not being permitted on the show or having to wait an indefinite delay to join the cast.
 Due to enforced quarantine restrictions, all of the dates would be taking place entirely at the resort limits to reduce public interactions.
 This was for the first time since season eight being not filmed at Villa de La Vina mansion normally in the first few weeks of the competition.
-On August 27, the season announced to premiere on October 13, marking the first season that did not premiere in the usual May start since the series returned in 2008.
+On August 27, the season announced to premiere on October 13, marking the first season that did not premiere in the usual May start since the series returned in 2008, and the first time in the franchise since the 2007–08 television season to air in the fall.